 Buying or selling a home can seem overwhelming to people new to the process.
 Luckily, you don’t have to do it alone.
 An experienced real estate agent makes navigating the buying or selling process a smoother experience, and improves your chances of getting the best deal possible.

 “Remember, your agent’s role is to represent you, negotiate on your behalf, guide you past potential pitfalls, and put your needs and wants above all else,” says Mark Pessin, chief learning officer at Realty One Group in Laguna Niguel, California.
 “Making the right choice is essential to your success in a home sale or purchase.”

-1. Get Preapproved For a Mortgage If You’re Looking To Buy
+2. Get Preapproved for a Mortgage If You’re Looking To Buy

 A preapproval letter also gives you an idea of what you can afford.
-Although it’s not a final guarantee, a mortgage preapproval shows how much financing you can get.
+Although it’s not a final guarantee, a mortgage preapproval shows how much financing you could get.

-Sellers have different needs than buyers, and both will want an agent familiar with their side of the deal.
-There also are different types of real estate agents, so you should be aware of the certifications and classifications that set them apart.
+Buyers have different needs compared to sellers, and both will want a real estate agent familiar with their side of the deal.
+There are also different types of agents, so you should be aware of the certifications and classifications that set them apart.

 Choosing a real estate agent for buying